 The Life of Jack Daniel

-As youngest of 10 children, Jack Daniel’s mother died when he was very young.
+As the youngest of 10 children, Jack Daniel’s mother died when he was very young.
 His father died in the Civil War not long after.
 Independent at an early age, Daniel was taken in by a local preacher and moonshine maker named Dan Call in his teens.
 That’s where he began distilling with Call and distiller Nathan “Nearest” Green, a slave who continued to work for Call after emancipation.
 He learned to make whiskey using the “sour mash” method and how to filter whiskey through charcoal, which was common at the time.
 Other distillers would abandon the process for time and financial reasons, but it became a staple of Daniel’s final product.

 Daniel chose his signature square-shaped bottles in the late 1890s to convey a sense of fairness and integrity.
 His brand grew even further upon winning the gold medal for finest whiskey at the St. Louis World’s Fair in 1904.
-In the competition, he was up against 20 longstanding distillers of Europe and around the globe.
+In the competition, he was up against 20 longstanding distillers from Europe and around the globe.

-The Continuation of a Brand and Prohibition
+The Continuation of the Jack Daniels Brand and Prohibition

 Moore County was voted to be a dry county in 1909.
 Tennessee passed a statewide Prohibition barring legal distillation of whiskey in the state in 1910.
-The company began distilling in St. Louis, Missouri and Birmingham, Alabama for a short time until nationwide Prohibition passed in 1920.
+The company began distilling in St. Louis, Missouri, and Birmingham, Alabama, for a short time until nationwide Prohibition passed in 1920.
 None of the whiskey made at either location ever made it to stores because of quality issues.

 When federal Prohibition ended in 1933, Tennessee’s state law remained in effect.
 This prevented Daniel’s family from reopening the Lynchburg distillery until 1938.
 Production didn’t last for long, as it was halted again from 1942 to 1946 during World War II.